mdpetters/mdpetters.github.io/_software/5_software.markdown

 setups with complex duty cycles.
 The software design principles are general, portable to several common programming languages, and can be applied to a wide range of instrument automation scenarios.**

+The headers link to individual repositories hosted on GitHub.

 #### [Julia-AFRP-DataAcquisition](https://github.com/mdpetters/Julia-AFRP-DataAcquisition)